meakub1010/DotNetRepo/src/CSharpAdvancedPractice/InterviewPractice/readme.md

 - use factory when instantiation logic is complex, use repository when seperate business logics from data
 - Example: Factory - Vehicle Factory, Repository - product repository manages product entities

-### Ciccuit Breaker Pattern
+### Circuit Breaker Pattern
 - Circuit breaker pattern has a different purpose than the "Retry pattern"
-- Retry pattern enanles application to retry an operation in the exception that the operation will eventually succeed
+- Retry pattern enables application to retry an operation in the exception that the operation will eventually succeed
 - Circuit breaker prevents application performing an operation that likely to fail
 - An application can combine both of these pattern but retry logic should be sensitive and it should abandon retry attempts if the circuit breaker indicates that a fault is not transient

 ### Scenario: Application Suddenly Crashes in Production
-**Problem:** .NET cor API crashes intermittently without clear logs
+**Problem:** .NET core API crashes intermittently without clear logs

 **How to Troubleshoot**
 1. Check events viewer or system logs for unhandled exceptions or memory access violations